 - Dietary supplements are not necessarily checked for the presence of pollution.
 Try to take your vitamins from food from well-trusted suppliers and minimize your consumption of dietary supplements.
 Remember, exposure to small amounts of pollution every day may not be easily noticeable, yet it might develop into a serious health issue in time.
 When uncertain, the less you are exposed to potential causes of food contamination, the better.

-Improper food handling at restaurants, fast foods etc. may pollute an otherwise healthy food.
+- Improper food handling at restaurants, fast foods etc. may pollute an otherwise healthy food.
 Recently, a woman sued McDonald for having consumed a coffee contaminated with human feces and other contaminants!
 The moral?
-Why introduced another potential factor for food pollution (through improper handling by others), when already there are so many other factors we cannot control?
-Thus, it is safer to minimize eating out and also more economical!
+Why introduce another potential factor for food pollution (through improper handling by others), when already there are so many other factors we cannot control?
+Thus, it is safer to minimize eating out - and also more economical!

-Food pollution risks are higher in fish because fish are exposed to a large variety of pollutants that may be present in water ways and sediments all over the globe.
-This is why, it is recommended that pregnant women for example do not consume certain species of fish.
+- Food pollution risks are higher in fish because fish are exposed to a large variety of pollutants that may be present in waterways and sediments all over the globe.
+This is why it is recommended that pregnant women, for example, do not consume certain species of fish.

-Irradiated food may affect human health!
-It was already shown that animals fed with irradiated food had the following effects: premature death, cancer, tumors, mutations, immune system failure, and stunted growth.
+- Irradiated food may affect human health!
+It was already shown that animals fed with irradiated food suffered the following effects: premature death, cancer, tumors, mutations, immune system failure, and stunted growth.
 The chemical 2-ACBs was linked to cancer development in rats and genetic damage to human cells.
-Thus, any irradiated food should be labeled and you may want to think twice before consuming it, if alternatives exist.
+Thus, any irradiated food should be labeled and you may want to think twice before consuming it, if any alternatives exist.